comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 # What's Mirama?

-Let's start with the elevator pitch.
-Mirama is a bullet-dodging adventure game, inspired by games like Touhou, The Binding of Isaac, and NieR.
+Let's start with the elevator pitch. *Mirama* is a bullet-dodging adventure game, inspired by games like *Touhou*, *The Binding of Isaac*, and *NieR*.

 A bit of backstory before I get into the nitty-gritty. *Mirama*'s story begins in the summer of 2020, the first year of the pandemic.
 I organized a game jam with friends to find something worthwhile to do with them during that lockdown-heavy period.
 The theme we ended up going with was "loss".